-- Member of the Governance and Social Responsibility Committee - Member of the Audit Committee - Member of the Human Resources and Compensation Committee - Lead Director - (1) The 4,000 Class A Subordinate Voting Shares are held by Isabelle Marcoux Holding Inc., a holding company controlled by Ms. Isabelle Marcoux. - (2) The 102,044 Class A Subordinate Voting Shares and the 12,562,840 Class B Shares are held by Capinabel Inc. All of the outstanding shares of Capinabel Inc. are held by Mr. Rémi Marcoux, Ms. Nathalie Marcoux, Ms. Isabelle Marcoux, Mr. Pierre Marcoux, corporations they control and trusts they are the beneficiaries of.
-Capinabel Inc. is controlled by Mr. Rémi Marcoux.
-As of January 10, 2023, the shares held by Capinabel Inc. represent 71.62% of the voting rights attached to all outstanding shares of the Corporation.
+- Member of the Governance and Social Responsibility Committee - Member of the Audit Committee - Member of the Human Resources and Compensation Committee - Lead Director - (1) The 4,000 Class A Subordinate Voting Shares are held by Isabelle Marcoux Holding Inc., a holding company controlled by Ms. Isabelle Marcoux. - (2) The 102,044 Class A Subordinate Voting Shares and the 12,562,840 Class B Shares are held by Capinabel Inc. All of the outstanding shares of Capinabel Inc. are held by Mr. Rémi Marcoux, Ms. Nathalie Marcoux, Ms. Isabelle Marcoux, Mr. Pierre Marcoux, corporations they control and trusts of which they are the beneficiaries.
+As of January 9, 2024, the shares held by Capinabel Inc. represent 73.81% of the voting rights attached to all outstanding shares of the Corporation.
 Capinabel Inc. has entered into a monetization transaction with a Canadian chartered bank relating to 3,950,000 Class B Shares.
 The monetization transaction may be repaid in cash or through the transfer of Class A Subordinate Voting Shares.
-If the monetization transaction had been repaid on January 10, 2023 through the transfer of Class A Subordinate Voting Shares, the shares held by Capinabel Inc. would represent 62.47% of the voting rights attached to all outstanding shares of the Corporation as of January 10, 2023. - (3) Since January 16, 2023, Ms. Anna Martini is President of Psycho Bunny, a men's apparel brand operating stores in the United States, Canada, Japan and Latin America. - (4) Of the 14,280 Class A Subordinate Voting Shares, 3,700 Class A Subordinate Voting Shares are held by AT Capital Inc., a corporation controlled by Ms. Annie Thabet.
+If the monetization transaction was repaid on January 9, 2024 through the transfer of Class A Subordinate Voting Shares, the shares held by Capinabel Inc. would represent 64.92% of the voting rights attached to the outstanding shares of the Corporation as of January 9, 2024. - (3) Mr. Rémi Marcoux, founder of the Corporation and a director of the Corporation since 1976, is not seeking the renewal of his mandate as a director.
+Mr. Marcoux was named "Founder Emeritus". - (4) Of the 14,280 Class A Subordinate Voting Shares, 3,700 Class A Subordinate Voting Shares are held by AT Capital Inc., a corporation controlled by Ms. Annie Thabet.